DanHefrman/test/Resource-Hub-Mark_II/assets/0-DOJO/widgets-master/docs/V7-Migration-Guide.md

 -   `activeIndex: number;`
     -   the active tab index is now controlled internally.
-    -   the tab that should be opened by default can be controlled with the new `initialId` property that takes the tab's `id` rather than its numerical index.
+    -   the tab that should be opened by default can be controlled with the new `initialId` property that takes the tab’s `id` rather than its numerical index.
 -   `onRequestTabChange: (index: number, key: string) => void;`
     -   parents no longer must control which tab is active.
 -   `onRequestTabClose: (index: number, key: string) => void;`